🔑 Key Points:

 Despite the greater availability of left hand guitars nowadays, I still see the question asked surprisingly often.
 In the following article, I’m going to explain why you can switch most right handed acoustics and the best way to go about it.
 Hint, it’s not just a case of changing over the strings if you want your guitar to play and sound great.

-Getting it right for lefties
+Left handed acoustic guitars – getting it right for lefties

 It’s not easy being a lefty.